What is erythema nodosum?

 - anti-inflammatory medicine (some people can't take these — check with your doctor if unsure)

 - support stockings or bandages

-- resting, especially if your legs are sore and swollen
+- resting, especially if the legs are sore and swollen

 - raising the feet and legs

 - cold packs

 Most people find their erythema nodosum clears up in 2 to 4 weeks, without any need for medicine.